wizelineacademy/Google-Africa-DEB/session_03/exercises/iac-basic-example/README.md

-# Basic Google CLoud Storage Bucket Deployment with Terraform
+# Basic Google Cloud Storage Bucket Deployment with Terraform

 This repository contains a basic terraform files configuration to deploy a single bucket within Google Cloud Platform (GCP) using CLoud Storage service.